 I’m pretty much a pizza addict.
 I want it all the time.
 Thin pizza, thick pizza, frozen pizza, artisan pizza, I want it all.
 I love exploring the pizza frontier, which is why I decided to test out this No Knead Pan Pizza technique.
 I’ve seen the technique quite a few places around the web, but this post from Serious Eats has a really excellent tutorial with photos.

 The idea is simple.
 Make a basic batch of no knead bread dough (I used my awesome Focaccia Roll dough), plop it into a well oiled cast iron skillet, top it with your favorite goodies, then bake at a really high heat.
 The outer crust gets nice and crispy from all the oil, the inside dough is thick and bubbly, and the whole thing is just divine.
 Plus, as always, it’s super cheap!
 Hooray pizza night!

-As mentioned before, I used the Focaccia Roll dough (halved to fit my skillet, plus a little olive oil), I had some left over sauce and cheese in my fridge, and I stopped by the salad bar at the grocery store to get a handful of vegetables for toppings (my salad bar pizza method).
-This recipe is great for using up leftovers, so keep this trick tucked up your sleeve.
+As mentioned before, I used the Focaccia Roll dough for my no knead pan pizza (halved to fit my skillet, plus added a little olive oil), I had some left over sauce and cheese in my fridge, and I stopped by the salad bar at the grocery store to get a handful of vegetables for toppings (my salad bar pizza method).
+This no knead pan pizza is great for using up leftovers, so keep this trick tucked up your sleeve.
 You can use leftover BBQ sauce as a base instead of red sauce, use up extra beans, cheese, veggies, or meat, whatever you have on hand.
 Just keep in mind that the dough needs at least 12 hours to do it’s thing, so you have to plan it out at least one day ahead.

 No Knead Pan Pizza